 - Directions for Letters of Reference

-- All letters must be on institutional letterhead and must contain an original signature.
+- All letters must be on institutional letterhead and must contain an original signature and date.

 - Completed letters can be submitted as follows:

 1. Preferred method: scan and email the letter (PDF document) directly to PGY1-PharmacyResidency@mdanderson.org

 2. Alternate method: Fax the letter to 713-792-5256 – attention Vi Doan

 - The ASHP reference form and PhORCAS™ “Standardized Reference Form” does not meet our institution/program requirements and cannot be accepted in lieu of reference letters.

 - All candidates will be notified of their interview status by mid-January.

 - Interviews will be conducted in January and February, after receipt of all application materials.